 So, if it’s tears that’s on the menu of your heart today, that come without explanation, the great “I AM” is the perfect set of shoulders to unload the heaviness of it all.
 If life just seems overwhelming at times.
 The great “I AM” is, well, greater than anything, any plan, or any thoughts against you.
 Whatever may seem to overpower us will never take over Him.
 He will always be in control.
 During every waking moment or any sleeping night, the great “I AM” will always be standing watch, guarding, and keeping us at those times when we can’t keep ourselves.

 I smile when I think of the wonder of it all – the sweet wonder of Him.
 He really is the lifter of heart, mind, body, and soul.
 He is beyond anything we need Him to be.
 God, is simply, the great “I AM.”
-With a period on the end of it, it closes the case on exactly who He is.
+With a period at the end of it, it closes the case on exactly who He is.